AdoptOpenJDK/blog/content/blog/a-simple-guide-to-noatarizing-your-java-application/index.md

 ## Code has no resources but signature indicates that they are present?
-Several people have rasied issues at AdoptOpenJDK about the following codesign error when they try to bundle our binary:
+Several people have raised issues at AdoptOpenJDK about the following codesign error when they try to bundle our binary:

 ```bash
 codesign --verify Contents/MacOS/libjli.dylib